-Peter Scott was born and raised in Sardis, B.C. where he spent most of his childhood and teenage years hiking, camping and sketching in the neighboring Cascade Mountain Range.
+Peter Scott was born and raised in Sardis, B.C. where he spent most of his childhood and teenage years hiking, camping and sketching in the neighbouring Cascade Mountain Range.

 In 1977 he entered the Faculty of Education at the University of British Columbia and majored in art under the mentorship of Canadian painter Gordon Appleby Smith, who helped Peter refine his impressionist style of landscape painting.
 Canadian artists Emily Carr and Toni Onley also greatly influenced his painting style.
 While attending university Peter worked in the summer months as a tree planter, faller and surveyor for the B.C.
 Forest Service in the Chilliwack valley area.
 The inspiration for his artwork came from the glaciers, forests and mountain peaks of that region.